First measurement of massive virtual photon emission from N* baryon resonances

-Here, $k$, $\Theta$ and $\phi$ denote the momentum, the polar and azimuthal angles of the electron in the virtual photon reference frame, respectively, and $\rho_{11,10,1-1}$ are the three independent density matrix coefficients.
+Here, $k$, $\Theta$ and $\phi$ denote the momentum, the polar and azimuthal angles of the electron in the virtual photon reference frame, respectively, and $\rho_{11,10,1-1}$ are the three independent density matrix coefficients, which for a given transition are related to the corresponding eTFF \cite{Zetenyi20,Speranza17}.
 A method to extract these quantities from a fit to experimental data has been developed taking into account acceptance and detector inefficiency effects \cite{Sarantsev18,Ramstein:2020jkr,Scozzi18}.
-Although the statistics of the measurement is limited, the coefficients can be extracted as a function of the \gammas\ emission angle in the center-of-mass for $M_{e+e-}>$ 300 \mevcc , as shown in Fig.~\ref{fig:SpinDensityMatrix}.
-The significant deviations of $\rho_{11}$ from 0.5 and $\rho_{10}$ from 0 clearly demonstrate the contributions of virtual photons with longitudinal polarization, in contrast to real photons.
-The angular dependence of the coefficients indicate important contributions of spins larger than 1/2, in agreement with the dominance of the N(1520) resonance in the $\rho$ production, which was found in the PWA of the two-pion production \cite{HadesPionbeamTwopi}.
-The results are also compared to the predictions of the Lagrangian model \cite{Zetenyi20} for an invariant mass \mee = 400 \mevcc\ and a phase $\phi=90^{\circ}$ between the photon and $\rho$ contribution, to be consistent with the comparison of invariant mass distributions (Fig.~\ref{fig:Minv}).
-The main trend of the data is accounted for, which indicates a realistic description of the virtual photon polarization and a dominant J=3/2 contribution in the model. {\textbf{\textit{Summary.}}} In summary, \epem\ production has been measured for the first time in pion induced reactions at a momentum of 0.685 \gevc, opening a window on the timelike electromagnetic structure of baryon transitions in the second resonance region.
-The data for the quasi-free \pimptonee\ reaction are consistent with the $\pi^- p \rightarrow \gamma n$ results for invariant masses below 250 \mevcc, while an excess by up to a factor 5 is observed for larger invariant masses, demonstrating the strong effect of eTFF.
-Taking advantage of the existing PWA solution for the two-pion production in the same experiment \cite{HadesPionbeamTwopi}, a quantitative verification of models based on VMD could be achieved.
-In particular, a "strict VMD" approach, based on the VMD2 Lagrangian with mass independent $\gamma-\rho$ coupling constant \cite{Sakurai69}, strongly overestimates the \epem\ yield below 300 \mevcc .
-As VMD2 is widely used in several transport models, this result might have an important impact on predictions of \epem\ yields in exclusive hadronic reactions or on calculations of the in-medium emission of \epem\ pairs in heavy-ion reactions.
-The two-component approach, based on the coherent sum of a direct photon and a $\rho$ amplitude derived from the VMD1 Lagrangian \cite{Oconnell95}, allows for a better description of our data over the full \epem\ invariant mass range.
-The nature of the transition, with a dominant contribution from N-N(1520) is corroborated by the extraction of the spin density matrix elements.
-A Lagrangian model based on the two-component approach for each resonant and non-resonant contribution, albeit with an apparently different interference scheme between the $\gamma$ and $\rho$ amplitudes than in our model provides a fair description of the invariant mass distribution and the spin density matrix elements.
-The strength of the Born term should however be confronted by the PWA results on two pion production.
-The effective eTFF which can be derived from our data is found to be in good agreement with the predictions of meson cloud effects in a covariant eTFF model \cite{Ramalho16,Ramalho20}.
-While these pioneering results call for systematic studies of baryon transitions with higher statistics using pion-induced \epem\ production, the present data base can be already used as a crucial benchmark for the models of \epem\ production and in-medium $\rho$ meson spectral function.
+Although the statistics of the measurement is limited, the coefficients can be extracted as a function of the \gammas\ emission angle in the center-of-mass for \mee $>$ 300~\mevcc , as shown in Fig.~\ref{fig:SpinDensityMatrix}.
+The significant deviations of $\rho_{11}$ from 0.5 and of $\rho_{10}$ from 0 observed for the last angular bin clearly demonstrate the contributions of virtual photons with longitudinal polarization, in contrast to real photons.
+The angular dependence of the coefficients indicate important contributions of spins larger than 1/2, in agreement with the dominance of the N(1520) 3/2$^-$ resonance in the $\rho$ production, which was found in the PWA of the two-pion production \cite{HadesPionbeamTwopi}.
+The results are also compared to the predictions of the Lagrangian model \cite{Zetenyi20} for an invariant mass \mee = 400~\mevcc\ and a phase $\Phi=90^{\circ}$ between the photon and $\rho$ contribution, to be consistent with the comparison of eTFF (Fig.~\ref{fig:eTFF}).
+The main trend of the data is accounted for, which suggests that the model describes realistically the virtual photon polarization and the dominant J=3/2 contribution.